niclasheinz/mkdocs-material-docker-nginx/README.md

 2. Configure the reverse proxy to forward requests to your Docker container's port 8080.
 3. Obtain an SSL certificate from a provider like Let's Encrypt.
 4. Configure the reverse proxy to use the SSL certificate and handle HTTPS connections.
-5. Ensure your firewall allows incoming traffic on ports 80 (HTTP) and 443 (HTTPS).
+5. Allow in your firewall incoming traffic 443 (HTTPS).

 This setup will provide a secure, encrypted connection between users and your documentation site when accessed over the internet.